ioannachourdaki/Apache-Spark-x-Ray-comparison/Graph Operations/README.md

 # How to run the graph operations
 --------------------------------------------------------------

+### Pagerank
 Pagerank executes the pagerank algorithm on a set of edges from the taxi dataset to see which locations are more popular

+### Triangle Count
-Count Triangle is counting the trinagles in the edges representing all the trips the taxis had taken customers
+Triangle Count is counting the trinagles in the edges representing all the trips the taxis had taken customers

 ## Spark runs